MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Update-my-application-code-to-use-Microsoft-Graph-JavaScript-SDK.md

   - team=cloud_advocates
 ---

+# Update my application code to use Microsoft Graph JavaScript SDK

 The Microsoft Graph JavaScript SDK comes with features that simplifies your code and let you focus on building your app.

 Using the SDK makes it easier for you to: